Categories: Off-topic

 - declarative - statements about the current state of things or the general state of things, eg “the weather is hot”, or “I like Kimchi”.

-- interrogative - for asking questions
+- inquisitive - for asking questions

-- prepositive - for making suggestions/recommendations
+- propositive - for making suggestions

 - imperative - for giving commands